Eglė the Queen of Serpents: Murder of the King

 If (you're) dead – may the sea foam blood…"

 When the serpent king Žilvinas arrives from the sea, all twelve brothers (Note: "dvylika broliu") of Eglė take the scythe.
 (Note: "dalgius") and cut him into pieces.
 They do not say a word to their sister about the horrible crime.
-After nine days, (Note: "devynios dienos") Eglė arrives at the seashore and calls her husband, but unfortunately only the foams of blood return from the sea.
-When Eglė hears her dead husband's voice and discovers how her beloved has died, as a punishment for betrayal she whispers an enchantment, which turns her fragile fearful daughter into a quaking aspen.
-Thereafter she turns her sons into sturdy trees - an oak, an ash and a birch.
+After nine days, (Note: "devynios dienos") Eglė arrives at the seashore and calls her husband, but unfortunately only the foam of blood returns from the sea.
+When Eglė hears her dead husband's voice and discovers how her beloved has died, as a punishment for betrayal she whispers an enchantment, which turns her fragile, fearful daughter into a quaking aspen.
+She then turns her sons into sturdy trees - an oak, an ash and a birch.
 Finally, Eglė herself turns into a spruce (or fir).

-The names of the characters reflect the type of trees they turned into.
-Eglė means spruce or fir.
-(Note: One pharmacist source glosses Eglė as "fir" and aglė as spruce.
+The names of the characters reflect the type of trees they turn into: Eglė means spruce or fir; (Note: One pharmacist source glosses Eglė as "fir" and aglė as spruce.
 Linguist Aleksander Brückner, ', p.
-43, discusses these as regional e→a vowel shifts, glossing them as 'fir' (Tanne) and notes Lettish egle which can mean ether 'fir, spruce'.) her sons are named Ąžuolas meaning "oak", Beržas "birch", Uosis "ash", and the daughter Drebulė or "aspen" (poplar genus).
+43, discusses these as regional e→a vowel shifts, glossing them as 'fir' (Tanne) and notes Lettish egle which can mean ether 'fir, spruce'.) her sons Ąžuolas ("oak"), Beržas ("birch"), Uosis ("ash"); and the daughter Drebulė ("aspen," poplar genus).